staceygillespie/DreamBig/content/dreambox.md

 ### EVERYTHING AT ARMS REACH right where I'm working

 * I can easily get started in my creative pursuit and it's easy to clean up!
-* I know what I have I don’t double buy
+* I know what I have and I don’t double buy

 ### NO MORE SEARCHING